MicrosoftDocs/windows-dev-docs/hub/powertoys/video-conference-mute.md

 ## Settings

-The Video Conference Mute page in Settings provides the following options:
+The settings provide the following options:

 | Setting | Description |
 | :--- | :--- |